CP1404/Practicals/prac_10/README.md

 then prints the summary of that page.
 Use a simple loop that continues doing this until the user enters blank input.

 Try this with a few page titles and see what happens.
-(Note that you might get a warning about an outdated use of the BeautifulSoup package.
+(Note that you might get a warning about an outdated use of the `BeautifulSoup` package.
 We can't fix that so ignore it.)

-Try it with the search/title "Monty", and you should find that the Wikipedia API returns a "disambiguation" page, so you need to handle that **exception** as explained in the API's docs.
+Try it with the search/title "Python", and you should find that the Wikipedia API returns a "disambiguation" page, so you need to handle that **exception** as explained in the API's docs.

 When getting a `page`, you might find that you get an unexpected result because the API has used `suggest()`